 When to get medical advice

-You don’t normally need to see your GP if you think you or your child has norovirus, as there’s no specific treatment for it.
+You do not normally need to see your GP if you think you or your child has norovirus, as there’s no specific treatment for it.

-Antibiotics won’t help because it’s caused by a virus.
+Antibiotics will not help because it’s caused by a virus.

 Visiting your GP surgery with norovirus can put others at risk, so it’s best to call your GP or NHS 111 if you’re concerned or feel you need advice.